10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 What Is Social Selling?

-Social Selling is a sales method that practices incorporating social networks into every stage of the sales process, from prospecting to positioning yourself as an expert, connecting on social media and nurturing prospects through the sales funnel until you’re ready to present a solution.
+Social Selling is a sales method that practices incorporating social networks into every stage of the sales process, from prospecting to positioning yourself as an expert, connecting on social media, and nurturing prospects through the sales funnel until you’re ready to present a solution.
 However, social selling doesn’t replace sales fundamentals but seeks to evolve them.
-Ultimately, social media selling provides sales professionals with the opportunity to engage with future customers directly without even picking up the phone: no more buying lists, cold calls or poorly qualified prospects.
+Ultimately, social media selling allows sales professionals to engage with future customers directly without even picking up the phone: no more buying lists, cold calls or poorly qualified prospects.

 Adopting social media in selling increases the scope of your influence by making it possible for you to cast a wider net.
 You can reach an unlimited number of prospects from all over the world and present them with reasons for choosing to approach your company.